MolSSI-Education/python-package-best-practices/_episodes/03-github.md

 teaching: 50
 exercises: 80
 questions:
-- "How to write a lesson using RMarkdown?"
+- "How do I use git and GitHub?"
 objectives:
 - "Explain how to use RMarkdown with the new lesson template."
 - "Demonstrate how to include pieces of code, figures, and challenges."